Faateh01/Computer-Science-Project-FYP/README.md

 2. Predict Page (/predict/)
 The main page.
 Has a form split into three sections:

-Patient Demographics — Age and Gender
+Patient Demographics: Age and Gender
-Lifestyle — Smoking, Alcohol, Peer Pressure, Anxiety Symptoms — Yellow Fingers, Chronic Disease, Fatigue, Wheezing, Coughing, Shortness of Breath, Chest Pain, Swallowing Difficulty
+Lifestyle:  Smoking, Alcohol, Peer Pressure, Anxiety
+Symptoms:  Yellow Fingers, Chronic Disease, Fatigue, Wheezing, Coughing, Shortness of Breath, Chest Pain, Swallowing Difficulty

 When you click Run AI Prediction, JavaScript sends the data to the server without refreshing the page.
 The results panel on the right instantly shows: